guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 As we can't currently know what we'll be building, it's hard to plan what we want to learn in advance.
 Looking into various possible versions of creating a proof of concept could prove useful during this phase of our thesis.

 ##### Guido
+As we'll be working on a prototype, I want to look into different rapid development tools.
+Meteor is one of those tools I would like to try.
+It's a new tool which allows for extremely fast development of interactive web applications.
+I need to set up a work flow which allows me to switch back and forth between the concepting, design development and monitoring phases.

 ##### Jelle